 During summers, we are open from 8:00 a.m. to 4:00 p.m., Monday through Friday.
 Our hours may vary around breaks and holidays, so refer to our website for updates.

 One of the first things you'll want to do is access the campus network.
-Your devices must be specifically configured to access our wireless network, Student.
-For the short-term, you should be able to connect to wireless using Campus_Guest to get immediate connectivity.
+Your devices must be specifically configured to access our student wireless network, Student.
+For the short-term, you should be able to connect to wireless using the Guest network to get immediate connectivity.
 Each dorm room also has an Ethernet port for each student.
 You will get faster, and more reliable, connectivity through a wired connection than through wireless.

 For the best wireless experience, please configure your devices to use Student as soon as possible.

 If you bring your devices (laptops, tablets, phones) to our office, we will help you set them up on the wireless network.
 If you are having problems accessing your accounts or email, we can help you with that as well.

 The MyFairmontstate Portal (available from the institution’s web site) is your gateway to online student resources.
 Here you will be able to access all online student resources (email, Blackboard/Moodle, Library, FELiX, etc.) with a single logon as well as receive important news and announcements.

 Your UCA (username) and password will work for all student accounts.

 Following are things you should check, read, and verify are working as soon as possible.
 This will ensure you are aware of policies, where to find important information, and how to get help when needed.

 Please take a few minutes to read the Acceptable Use Policy.
 This document explains what constitutes acceptable, and inappropriate, use of campus computing and network resources.